FactorDaily/rss-parser/README.md

 *mongoCollection*

 String.
 Required.
-Represent collection name in which MongoDB will store data.
+Represents collection name in which MongoDB will store data.
 Default is: **contents**